-What Happens If a Dog Eats Cardboard?
+What Happens If A Dog Eats Cardboard?

-If only a small amount of cardboard was consumed, then they may not have any symptoms at all other than passing some of the undigested cardboard in his stools.
+If only a small amount of cardboard was consumed, then they may not have any symptoms at all other than passing some of the undigested cardboard in their stools.
 However, if your dog eats it frequently or eats a large volume in one go, then he could be at higher risk of getting an intestinal blockage.
 You may see the following symptoms if there is a blockage:

 - Diarrhea or constipation

 If you notice any of these symptoms, then you must get to a local veterinarian as soon as possible.